Student Clubs

 The American Institute of Architecture Students (AIAS)

-The AIAS is the country's largest organization for students of architecture, providing the best programs, information and resources available.
-The AIAS is the student affiliate of the AIA and your link to professionals in the fields of architecture and environmental design.
+The AIAS is the country's largest organization for architecture students, providing the best programs, information and resources available.
+The AIAS is the student affiliate of the AIA and your link to architecture and environmental design professionals.
 The mission of AIAS is to promote excellence in architecture education, training, and practice; to foster an appreciation of architecture and related disciplines; to enrich communities in a spirit of collaboration; and to organize architecture students and combine their efforts to advance the art and science of architecture.

 AIAS web info